nicolaspearson/grpc.boom/README.md

   [`boomify()`](#boomifyerr-options) directly.
 - `options` - and optional object where: - `code` - the gRPC status code.
 Defaults to `13` if no status code is already set.
   - `data` - additional error information (assigned to `error.data`).
-  - `decorate` - an option with extra properties to set on the error object.
   - `ctor` - constructor reference used to crop the exception call stack output.
   - if `message` is an error object, also supports the other [`boomify()`](#boomifyerr-options) options.